gsass/pretty.bike/content/faq.md

 ### Cool.
 How do I sign up?

-Signups for 2021 are closed, so ya can't anymore.
-Reach out to George (or whoever linked you here) if you want an invite email for next year.
+Signups for 2022 are available by email request for now.
+I'll post a link here soon.

 ### I am signed up.
 What should I be doing now?

 The things which every rider should do are:
 - Submit your info via the entry form (not linked here b/c signups are closed).
-- Pay George the entry fee ($40 all-inclusive).
+- Pay the entry fee ($40 all-inclusive).
 - Train up!
 Details in the Training Schedule.
 - Make sure your bike is ticking like clockwork.
 See the Mechanical Checklist and/or "Shakedown Ride" section of the Training Schedule.
 - Make sure you've got the gear you need to ride, camp, and enjoy your time on the cape!
 The Packing List is probably what you want.